 Anticoagulation Testing Options

 • Face-to-face visit.
-We have five clinic locations where you can sit down with a clinical pharmacist or nurse for a dedicated visit about your medication regimen.
+We have four clinic locations where you can sit down with a clinical pharmacist or nurse for a dedicated visit about your medication regimen.
 During your appointment, you will get immediate INR blood test results using a finger stick test.
 If your warfarin dose needs adjusting, our pharmacists and nurses can do it right away before you leave.
 Most visits take less than 15 minutes.
 Our staff also manages and teaches patients who need injectable anticoagulants how to self-inject their medication.

 Coordinated Care